Last Revision Date: April 1, 2023

 Operating our business: operating and managing our Websites, our Services; providing content to you; displaying advertising and other information to you; communicating and interacting with you via our Websites, or our Services; and notifying you of changes to any of our Websites, or our services.

-Communications and marketing: communicating with you via any means (including via email, telephone, text message, social media, post or in person) to provide information in which you may be interested, subject always to obtaining your prior opt-in consent to the extent required under applicable law; personalizing our Websites, and Services for you; maintaining and updating your contact information where appropriate; obtaining your prior, opt-in consent where required; enabling and recording your choice to opt-out or unsubscribe, where applicable.
+Communications and marketing: communicating with you via any means (including via email, telephone, text message, social media, post or in person) to provide information in which you may be interested, subject always to obtaining your prior opt-in consent to the extent required under Applicable Privacy Laws; personalising our Websites, and Services for you; maintaining and updating your contact information where appropriate; obtaining your prior, opt-in consent where required; enabling and recording your choice to opt-out or unsubscribe, where applicable.

 Management of IT systems: management and operation of our communications, IT and security systems; and audits (including security audits) and monitoring of such systems.